Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Introduction

 It is now well established~\cite{bouchaud1990anomalous,metzler2000random,Sokolov2005} that this is merely a particular case of a much richer set of phenomena where the dynamics differs in general from the ``normal" behavior, and $\langle x^2 \rangle \sim t^\beta$ where the exponent $\beta$ is not necessarily unity.
-Richardson~\cite{Richardson1926}, observing the distance between two weather balloons in a turbulent atmosphere, measured $\beta=3$ implying the possibility of super-diffusion where particles spread faster than normal ($\beta > 1$).
-More or less at the same time, L\'evy~\cite{levy1937theorie} was studying the mathematical properties of an extension to the standard central limit theorem.
-He considered the problem of the summation of a large number of independent and identically distributed random variables whose variance diverges.
+Studying the mathematical properties of an extension to the standard central limit theorem, L\'evy~\cite{levy1937theorie} considered the problem of the summation of a large number of independent and identically distributed random variables whose variance diverges (Sec.~\ref{Section:IntroLevy}).
 This arises when the distribution of the random variables is heavy-tailed and decays as a sufficiently small power law.
 The resulting family of distributions describing the sum are called stable distributions, giving rise to the normal Gaussian as a special -- albeit clearly important -- case.
 Early physical manifestations of these include canonical work on spectroscopy~\cite{holtsmark1919verbreiterung} and the study of the distribution of gravitational forces acting on a tracer~\cite{chandrasekhar1943stochastic}.
 These statistical laws are now widely-used tools in many fields such as econophysics~\cite{mantegna1999}, soft-matter and biophysics~\cite{Shusterman2004,song2018neuronal}, dynamics of blinking quantum dots~\cite{stefani2009beyond} and hydrodynamics~\cite{kelly2019fractional}.